kalliste/seL4-c89/C89-PROJECT.md

   - [x] Provide a benign definition in `src/arch/x86/64/model/smp.c` so the pedantic build no longer rejects the empty translation unit when SMP is disabled.
-  - [ ] Ensure the x86 mode object helpers (`Mode_deriveCap`, `Mode_createObject`)
+    - [x] Ensure the x86 mode object helpers (`Mode_deriveCap`, `Mode_createObject`)
           cast their unused parameters and return explicit caps when the architecture-specific cases compile away.
-  - [ ] Add a fallback return path to `pageBitsForSize` so the helper remains well-defined once the large-page cases are disabled.
+    - [x] Add a fallback return path to `pageBitsForSize` so the helper remains well-defined once the large-page cases are disabled.
+    - [ ] Silence the x86 fault reply/setMR stubs so they cast unused arguments
+          and return explicit results under pedantic C90.
 - [ ] Teach the generated capDL wrapper sources to emit a benign definition when no kernel objects are present so the strict build no longer flags the empty translation unit under `-Wpedantic`.